 Table of Contents

-- Longer lifespan as compared to traditional heaters
+- Have longer lifespan as compared to tank heaters

 Step-by-Step Guide: How to Install Tankless Water Heater